NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/links-and-urls.md

 You can see instructions on links and URLs while you’re editing a template.

+Find out more about how to write good <a href="https://service-manual.nhs.uk/content/formatting#links" target="_blank">links in the NHS digital service manual</a>.

 ## Using the full URL

 To add a link to a message, you can write the URL in full.
 For example: